monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/README.md

 This data has a lot of inconsistencies like missing values, blank columns, abrupt values and incorrect data format which need to be cleaned.
 Here, we have organized the data into a single table under different attributes – making it look more structured.
 Let’s have a look at the sample data below.

+This data has a lot of inconsistencies.

+1. In the column npreg, “one” is written in words, whereas it should be in the numeric form like 1.
+2. In column bp one of the values is 6600 which is impossible (at least for humans) as bp cannot go up to such huge value.
+3. As you can see the Income column is blank and also makes no sense in predicting diabetes.
+Therefore, it is redundant to have it here and should be removed from the table.
+- So, we will clean and preprocess this data by removing the outliers, filling up the null values and normalizing the data type.
+If you remember, this is our second phase which is data preprocessing.
+- Finally, we get the clean data as shown below which can be used for analysis.

+#### Step 3:

+Now let’s do some analysis as discussed earlier in Phase 3.

+First, we will load the data into the analytical sandbox and apply various statistical functions on it.
+For example, R has functions like describe which gives us the number of missing values and unique values.
+We can also use the summary function which will give us statistical information like mean, median, range, min and max values.
+Then, we use visualization techniques like histograms, line graphs, box plots to get a fair idea of the distribution of data.